xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 In this example we'll be using AMR to resolve the scalar field.

-This algorithm may look familiar -- in each time step we construct fluxes and use them to update the solution.
+To update the solution at each level, we call an advance routine that computes fluxes on each face, and differences the fluxes to create the update to phi.
+In this example the update happens in a Fortran subroutine that operates on one grid of data at a time.
+Here "lo()" and "hi()" are the bounds of the one grid we are operating on, not of the entire domain.

+Knowing how to synchronize the solution at coarse/fine boundaries is essential in an AMR algorithm;
-Having the algorithm written in flux form allows straightforward "refluxing" at coarse-fine interfaces.
+here having the algorithm written in flux form allows straightforward "refluxing" at coarse-fine interfaces.

 At each level:
 ```fortran